20 of the best restaurants in Hertfordshire

 The summer set menu is packed with exciting dishes including a spiced lamb salad with goat’s cheese.
 Check the website for monthly specials too.

 30 High Street, Bushey

 St James is a modern, British restaurant with some European inspired dishes, located in the town of Bushey.
 Customers praise the good service, friendly staff and not forgetting, the creative menu of simple, elegant food.

-Expect starters such as mushroom and chestnut soup with truffle oil; mains of roast rump of lamp with rosemary scented shepherds pie, pea puree, carrots, mint jelly and lamb jus; and desserts including warm cinnamon doughnuts with apple, sultanas, caramel sauce and a whisky cream.
+Expect starters such as salmon roulade with asparagus, cucumber and lemon crème fraiche; mains of roast rump of lamb with potato rosti, ratatouille, braised shallots and a red wine jus; and desserts including apple strudel with cinnamon ice cream.
 Vegetarians will also be well looked after with equally enticing options.